chachingbot/FiNanSolo/README.md

-# FiNanSolo
+# ChaChing

 ## Development

-See the [Quickstart](http://docs.init.ai/docs/quickstart) for details on setting up your development environment
+ChaChing is developed on Node.js using Init.ai as its NLP framework.

-### Installation
+### Usage

 #### Node.js version

-To [run your scripts locally](http://docs.init.ai/docs/dev-server#section-local-testing), you should make sure to use Node.js version 4.3.2.
+To run scripts locally, you should make sure to use Node.js version 4.3.2.

 We recommend using [nvm](https://github.com/creationix/nvm) to easily manage Node.js versions on your machine.
 This project is pre-provisioned with an `.nvmrc` file so you may simply run: